Julio Franco: Early MLB career

 In December 1988, during baseball's Winter Meetings, Franco was traded from Cleveland to the Texas Rangers, who were in need of an everyday second baseman.
 The Rangers gave up first baseman Pete O'Brien, and two prospects, Oddibe McDowell and Jerry Browne.
 The Rangers had acquired first baseman Rafael Palmeiro the day before, and The New York Times said that the Rangers' lineup might allow Franco to bat fifth, a batting order slot that could increase his number of runs batted in (RBI).

 With Texas, Franco was named to all three of his All-Star teams: in 1989, 1990 and 1991, and he won the Major League Baseball All-Star Game MVP Award in 1990.
 In the 1990 All-Star game, Franco came to bat in the 7th inning against Rob Dibble of the Cincinnati Reds.
 Franco drove a 101 mph fastball to the right-center field fence for a double, scoring the only runs of the game.

 In 1991, Franco had his only 200-hit season and won the American League batting title.
-His .341 average was nine points higher than that of future Baseball Hall of Fame member Wade Boggs.
+His Major League-leading .341 average was nine points higher than that of future Baseball Hall of Fame member Wade Boggs.
 A 1992 knee injury limited him to 33 games that season and fundamentally ended Franco's time as a middle infielder, playing only 35 more games at 2B the remainder of his career.
 Franco later said that the injury helped him to realize the importance of taking care of his physical condition.
 He spent 1993 as a designated hitter before opting to become a free agent and signing with the Chicago White Sox.